rtCamp/snapwp/docs/overloading-wp-behavior.md

 import { EditorBlocksRenderer } from '@snapwp/blocks';

 const pageBlockDefinitions = {
-	CoreParagraph: MyCustomParagraph, // Override only for this page };
+	CoreParagraph: MyCustomParagraph, // Override only for this page.
+	CoreVideo: null, // Use html-react-parser instead of a Block Component.
+};

 export default function Page() {